krishnaveni8747-hub/traffic-routes-optimizer/README.md

-# traffic-routes-optimizer
-A Python-based Traffic Route Optimization system using Dijkstra’s Algorithm with graph visualization.
+This project is a Python-based mini project that finds the shortest path between locations using Dijkstra’s Algorithm and visualizes the route using graphs.